-- Make sure that the power cord is properly connected to your router and that the power supply adapter is properly connected to a functioning power outlet. - Check that you are using the 12V DC @ 1.5A output power adapter supplied by NETGEAR for this product.
+- Make sure that the power cord is properly connected to your router and that the power supply adapter is properly connected to a functioning power outlet. - Check that you are using the power adapter supplied by NETGEAR for this product.